-Over the last years, formerly unpublished materials gained in importance and researchers are nowadays advised to share their research data, tools, posters, and further documents with the scholar community.
+Over the last years, formerly unpublished materials gained importance, and researchers are nowadays advised to share their research data, tools, posters, and further documents with the scholar community.
 Assigning DOI names to these materials improves the citability and enables researchers to link articles to appropriate data persistently.
-It also increases the visibility and traceability of research data as valuable resource.
+It also increases the visibility and traceability of research data as a valuable resource.

 Via the MPDL service DOI names can be requested for any kind of research data or scholarly work if the corresponding content object meets the following requirements:

 - The persistent accessibility of the registered content is ensured.
-Please note that this requirement of persistence is difficult to achieve by an individual and therefore we strongly recommend to upload your work results to a suitable data or publication repository.
-Your local MPI library or IT department may help you identifying the most appropriate storage service.
+Please note that this requirement of persistence is difficult to achieve by an individual and therefore we strongly recommend uploading your work results to a suitable data or publication repository.
+Your local MPI library or IT department may help you identify the most appropriate storage service.

 - The object features quality scientific content, i.e. worthy of publication and citation.
 This includes that it has been produced in accordance with the accepted rules and standards of the discipline and that the content is not changed after publication.